 Animas River Monitoring

 Mountain Studies Institute (MSI), a nonpartisan independent research center, has been monitoring water quality of the Animas River before, during, and after the Gold King Mine release.
-MSI has continued to monitor the Animas River at Rotary Park in 2016 and has water quality results from samples collected during spring runoff, base flows, and storm events from February through November of 2016.
+MSI continued to monitor the Animas River at Rotary Park in 2016 and has water quality results from samples collected during spring runoff, base flows, and storm events from February through November of 2016.

 August 2016 - MSI RELEASES REPORT THAT EVALUATES THE IMPACTS TO ANIMAS RIVER BENTHIC MACROINVERTEBRATE POPULATIONS FROM THE AUGUST 2015 GOLD KING MINE RELEASE.